pikesley/pikesley.github.io/projects/wtfismygenericthing.md

 * Nesting templates to stupid depths, as mentioned above
 * Using a particular _@placeholder_ **more times than there are items in that list** - items are removed from the lists as they're subbed into the template.
 On that note:
 * Using a _@placeholder_ **for which you have no items at all** - it blew up for me because of a stupid typo

+#### Breaking the tests

+Your customisations will have broken the tests, specifically [this Cuke](https://github.com/pikesley/wtfismygenericthing/blob/18ab719ae8174324883ac35a94d8e607d85e22c1/features/json.feature#L9) (yes, the app generates JSON underneath, all the fun stuff happens client-side).
+You may not really care, but you won't be able to get Travis to automatically deploy to Heroku with a failing test.
+The (terrible, but easy) solution is to copy-actual-to-expected (or delete that line) and just move along

 ## Config